 NEW HARMONICA INVENTION REVOLUTIONIZES INSTRUMENT

-Kettlewell Frictionless Mouthpiece by DeCelle Changes The Music Game
+Kettlewell Frictionless Mouthpiece Changes The Music Game

 The lowly harmonica, called the tin sandwich, axe of the bluesman, voice the rock group, played on Beatles hits by John Lennon, along with popular, classical, and jazz performers such as Stevie Wonder now has its own revolution.